CodeGoat-dev/SecureMe/readme.md

    - Retype your security code and press **hash**.
    - The configuration will reset after 10 seconds, indicated by a low pitch bell.
    - The system will restart to complete the configuration reset.

 ---

+## Security Considerations
+You should change the security code from the default **"0000"** to ensure your system is secure.

+You should change the web interface administrative password from the default **"secureme"** to prevent access by unauthorised users.

+---